Course Activities #

 Each module contains an assignment that tests your understanding and application of the module concepts.
 These concepts are not limited to technical topics - an assignment may test your understanding of proper coding style, function or program design, or the context and ethics of computing.
-There are six assignments in the course, as well as an introductory assignment.
+There are seven assignments in the course, as well as an introductory assignment.

 Your work on assignments will be assessed not only by correctness, but also on style and a self-assessment.
 After you submit an assignment, we will run some automated tests on your code to check for correctness and style.
 Given these test results, your submitted code, and our sample solutions, you will have the opportunity to reflect on your work through the self-assessment (even for problems you did not complete).
-Your self-assessment is worth a quarter of the assignment grade, and due within two days.
+Your self-assessment is worth a quarter of the assignment grade, and due two days after the assignment due date.

 To help you assess your work before submission, we will also provide rubrics for each assignment that outline in detail how we calculate your score on the assignment.
 Where applicable, we may also provide tests to run on your code, but be aware that during grading we may run additional tests (thus passing all of the tests does not mean your code is correct).

 This course has two projects (the midterm project and final project), which last for two and three weeks, respectively.
 These projects can be tackled in teams of 2-3 students and focus on building a single large software product that can be used and maintained in the real world.
 Accordingly, your project involves writing code, documentation, and tests.
 Each project also involves sharing your work with others through a written component (a report and website) as well as a presentation.
 The midterm project focuses on web scraping and data science.
 The final project focuses on interactivity in computing.